Rosacea Symptoms & Flare-ups

 What Causes Rosacea?

-The precise cause of rosacea is not known.
-Because rosacea primarily affects older individuals, particularly fair-skinned ones, some research centers on the theory that micro scarring from long-term sun damage is a potential cause of rosacea.
+The exact cause of rosacea is not known.
+Because rosacea primarily affects older adults, particularly fair-skinned ones, some research centers on the theory that micro scarring from long-term sun damage is a potential cause of rosacea.

 Studies are ongoing to identify other potential causes of rosacea, including: